Boiler Upgrade Scheme (BUS)

 Requirements for retrofits

-- the BUS-funded installation must replace an existing fossil-fuel or electric heating system must be replaced by the BUS-funded installation,
+- the Boiler Upgrade Scheme-funded installation must replace an existing fossil-fuel or electric heating system

-- where the property has a valid Energy Performance Certificate (EPC), the certificate number must be provided.
-Where a property does not have a valid EPC, installers will be asked to provide alternative evidence to demonstrate eligibility.
+- if a property does not have a valid EPC, installers will need to provide alternative evidence to demonstrate eligibility

 Requirements for eligible self-builds

-Properties are considered as eligible self-build if all the following apply:
+Self-build properties are considered eligible for the Boiler Upgrade Scheme if all the following apply:

 - the property has been built mainly using the labour or resources of the first owner,